oslomarketsolutions/website/src/pages/en/index.md

     - image: investorportal.png
       name: Investorportal 3
   text: >-
-    Whether you want a fully hosted and managed web trader, fund savings platform, portfolio reporting or market data information, OMS can help you get there.
+    Ready to lift your onlíne services to the next level?
+We offer customized web traders, fund savings platform, portfolio reporting or market data information integrated with your portfolio management systems like ProFamily, Tradex and APX, Centevo and more.
 customization:
   cards:
     - description: >-